kencormican/milestoneProjectFour/README.md

 # Testing

 ## Bugs Found
 - Issue with navbar toggler.
 When elements added to mobile-header template whitespace introduced on left of row container for main nav.
+Issue was resolved with help fo mentor.
+Required zero margin on toggler list-inline-items and zero padding on nav expand in base tenmplate.
 - Had difficulty getting Travis CI to integrate with repo.
 Was a bit of a noob when it came to using Travis but with support from Stephen in Tutor team I found that the issue related settings config for development environment.
 Resolution to problem was changing the logic around database if else statement.
 - Wanted to use Heroku deployment with staticfiles as part of ongoing testing for solution and as fall back in the event time ran short on submission.
-Initially had difficulty getting css static files to load but used whitenoise and modification of settings.py middleware & statict sttorage to resolve same.
+Initially had difficulty getting css static files to load but used whitenoise and modification of settings.py middleware & statict storage to resolve same.
 Unfortuantely still having difficulty with allauth components.
-- On Profile and Contact form templates have noted that I cannot apply margin or padding to columns or rows.
-Likely being overwritten by Bootstrap defaults or custom css from another element.
-Still investigating.
+- On Profile and Contact form templates noted that I cannot apply margin or padding to columns or rows.
+Used flexbox css to resolve spacing issue on contact details.
+Margin and padding problems related to incorrect use of Bootstrap helper classes.

 ***